 It’s summer and peaches are in season and peaches in Texas are especially awesome, so I’m trying to put them to good use as long as they are in season, with this grain free peach tart that is also lectin free and sugar free.
 There are many myths out there that you can’t have fruits at all if you are following the Plant Paradox program, but this is not true at all, unless you are on the keto intensive program.
 Having fruits in season, in moderation and preferably grown locally is just common sense and how it should be.
 Continue Reading…

-At least until I find a better way to make it.
-This burger patties can be vegan or not, bot even if not it still follows the Plant Paradox guidelines of reducing the animal protein, because 90% of this patties are made of lectin free, plant based ingredients.
+This plant paradox burger is really good, the best to me, at least until I find a better way to make it.
+This burger patties can be vegan or not, but even if not it still follows the Plant Paradox guidelines of reducing animal protein, because 90% of this patties are made of lectin-free, plant based ingredients.
 It’s also super low carb because the bun is a Portobello mushroom.

 I think is safe to say crispy chicken wings are my speciality, and I guess this happened because I never liked the ones in restaurants, that are usually too moist and ‘saucy’ for my taste.
 So I worked on perfecting my technique and I’m really happy with how they turn out every time.